preetecool/spacetagram/README.md

 #View Project on Netlify
 https://spacetagram-preetecool.netlify.app/space

+The Astronomy picture of the day is fetching data from the NASA APOD API

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).